 Is this college a good fit for me?

 It may seem like a weird question to ask, but it’s very important.
 Two colleges told me that they would have no idea how to accommodate me and one said not to bother applying.
 Make sure everything is not doomed to fail from the start.
-However, if you remember these questions to ask before choosing a college, I’m sure you’ll make a great choice from the start!
+However, if you remember these questions to help choose a college, I’m sure you’ll make a great choice from the start!